Current Status (August 9, 2019)

 City Staff is finalizing Plans and Specifications for Phase 2.
 It is anticipated this project will be let for bidding by the end of February and spring/summer construction.
 A Neighborhood meeting will be held for upcoming construction on Tuesday, March 12th at City Hall prior to the 7 pm Committee of the Whole meeting.
 Mahoney Creek Stabilization and Maintenance discussions will be from 5:30 to 6PM, Ward 1-Phase 2 Construction meeting will be held from 6 to 6:30 PM and Area 3 – Phase 2 Construction meeting will be held from 6:30 to 7 PM.
 Additional information will be forthcoming and postcards will be sent to those directly affected by the upcoming construction.

 The purpose of this project is to start analyzing the combined sanitary and storm sewer system and start separating the storm sewer out.
-The area numbers are reference to the Trotter Study that was completed in 2008 for separating the combines system.
+The area numbers are a reference to the Trotter Study that was completed in 2008 for separating the combines system.
 These improvements will aim to provide adequate pipe capacity per today's design standards that will reduce and eliminate water back up while increasing the ability of the water to flow through the storm system.
-They City has hired Rempe-Sharpe to complete a study of the area and propse a list of improvements to alleviate the ponding and drainage concerns for Area 3.
+The City hired Rempe-Sharpe to complete a Phase I preliminary engineering study of the area and propose a list of improvements to alleviate the ponding and drainage concerns for Area 3.